bowebgit/Hibernate-Demo/README.md

 ##Hibernate Demo
 Hibernate persistence using Spring framework.
 Spring provides a datasource for the application, as well as transaction management.
-The benefit of Springs transaction management is that propogation is handled automatically, in this case, through annotations, while still allowing access to Hibernates sessionFactory methods.
+The benefit of Spring's transaction management is that propogation is handled automatically, in this case, through annotations, while still allowing access to Hibernate's sessionFactory methods.